rdtbk2bzys-wq/credit-card-fraud-detection/README.md

 • Hyperparameter tuning with GridSearchCV
 • Evaluation using Recall and PR-AUC
 • Confusion Matrix analysis
+• Threshold optimization using the validation set
-• Threshold optimization to balance Recall and False Positives
+• Target Recall optimization to reduce false negatives

 Technologies

-Python · Pandas · NumPy · Scikit-learn · Matplotlib · Seaborn
+Python · Pandas · NumPy · Scikit-learn

-Results

-Recall: ~89.8%
-PR-AUC: ~0.85
+Model

+Random Forest Classifier

+Threshold Optimization

+The classification threshold was selected on the validation set based on a target Recall of 80% and then evaluated on the unseen test set.